History of Doctor Who: Ninth Doctor

 After much speculation in the press about possible candidates, BBC announced that Christopher Eccleston would be the Ninth Doctor, accompanied by former pop singer Billie Piper as Rose.
 In the April 2004 issue of Doctor Who Magazine, Davies announced that Eccleston's Doctor would indeed be the Ninth Doctor, relegating Grant's Ninth Doctor to non-official status.

 In April 2004, Michael Grade returned to the BBC, this time as the Chairman of the Board of Governors, although this position does not involve any commissioning or editorial responsibilities.
 Although he was quoted as being generally indifferent to the new series, he eventually wrote an e-mail to BBC Director-General Mark Thompson in June 2005, after the successful new first series, voicing approval for its popularity.
-He also declared, "I never dreamed I would ever write this.
-I must be going soft!"

-However, not everyone was pleased with the new production.
-Some fans criticised the new logo and perceived changes to the TARDIS model.
-According to various news sources, members of the production team even received hate mail and death threats.
-The new logo and trailers were posted on the BBC website and were followed up by television spots in March 2005 with a media blitz in the run-up to the transmission of "Rose" on 26 March.
-An employee of a third party company associated with the Canadian Broadcasting Corporation leaked a rough cut of the premiere on the internet; the leak attracted much media attention and discussion amongst fans.
-Advance reviews in the British media were generally positive.

 "Rose" finally saw transmission on 26 March at 7 pm on BBC One, the first regular episode of Doctor Who for over 15 years.
 To complement the series, BBC Wales also produced Doctor Who Confidential, a 13-part documentary series with each episode broadcast on BBC Three immediately after the end of the weekly instalment on BBC One.
 "Rose" received average overnight ratings of 9.9 million viewers, peaking at 10.5 million.
 The final figure for the episode, including video recordings watched within a week of transmission, was 10.81 million, No. 3 for BBC One that week and No. 7 across all channels.
 The success of the launch saw the BBC's Head of Drama Jane Tranter confirming on 30 March that the series would return both for a Christmas Special in December 2005 and a full second series in 2006.